 Why is linear phase EQ great for mastering?

 When it comes to mixing with EQ, phase shifting isn’t necessarily the worst thing.
 There will be several tracks to deal with, after all, and each one will likely be sitting at different frequencies.
 However, the song as a whole might present some phasing problems.
 Some frequencies might be missing or too pronounced.
-This is where linear phase EQ comes in.
-By using this tool while mastering, you can reduce or remove these phase collision issues while also not introducing them anymore.
+By using Linear Phase EQ for mastering, you can reduce or remove these phase collision issues while also not introducing them anymore.

 Conclusion